-All three of the education sites are located along Calderwood Road as one of the main spines for the development.
+All three of the education sites are located along Calderwood Road as one of the main spines for the development, as seen in Figure 16.
 This increases the exposure of the sites in drawing in other residents from a wider catchment.
 The primary and high school are co-located together, opposite the town centre and main sports field / recreation precinct.
 A hub of activity is therefore surrounding these two sites, creating a core education precinct.
-The other primary school is on the western edge of the site and all three of these schools are situated on flat land with grades no greater than 1:20.
+The other primary school is on the western edge of the site, accommodating a broader community catchment.
+All three of these schools are situated on flat land with grades no greater than 1:20.